-Our Specialty Commercial Segment reported a \$54.5 million increase in losses and LAE which consisted of (a) a \$22.5 million increase in losses and LAE in our Commercial Auto business unit due largely to \$47.4 million of unfavorable prior year net loss reserve development recognized during the year ended December 31, 2019 as compared to \$18.1 million of unfavorable prior year net loss reserve development during the same period of 2018, partially offset by lower current accident year loss trends and lower net earned premiums, (b) a \$22.9 million increase in losses and LAE in our E&S Casualty business unit due primarily to \$13.6 million of unfavorable prior year net loss reserve development during the year ended December 31, 2019 as compared to \$5.2 million of favorable prior year net loss reserve development during the same period of 2018, as well as higher net earned premiums, (c) a \$1.0 million decrease in losses and LAE in our E&S Property business unit due primarily to \$0.3 million of net favorable prior year loss reserve development during the year ended December 31, 2019 as compared to \$0.8 million of unfavorable prior year net loss reserve development during the same period of 2018, (d) a \$9.0 million increase in losses and LAE attributable to our Professional Liability business unit due primarily to increased net premiums earned, partially offset by \$0.7 million of net favorable prior loss reserve development during the year ended December 31, 2019 as compared to \$1.5 million of net unfavorable prior year loss reserve development during the same period of 2018 as well as lower current accident year loss trends, and (e) a \$1.1 million increase in losses and LAE in our Aerospace & Programs business unit due primarily to higher current accident year loss trends as well as higher net premiums earned, partially offset by \$0.1 million of net unfavorable prior year loss reserve development during the year ended December 31, 2019 as compared to \$1.3 million of net unfavorable prior year loss reserve development during the same period of 2018.
+Our Specialty Commercial Segment reported higher losses and LAE as the combined result of (a) a \$7.3 million increase in losses and LAE in our Commercial Auto business unit due largely to a \$21.7 million charge for the loss portfolio transfer reinsurance contract that closed during the third quarter 2020 and higher current accident year net loss trends, partially offset by \$41.8 million of unfavorable prior year net loss reserve development recognized during the year ended December 31, 2020 as compared to \$47.5 million of unfavorable prior year net loss reserve development during the same period of 2019, (b) a \$3.5 million increase in losses and LAE in our E&S Casualty business unit due primarily to increased net premiums earned, partially offset by \$6.2 million of unfavorable prior year net loss reserve development recognized during the year ended December 31, 2020 as compared to \$13.6 million of unfavorable prior year net loss reserve development during the same period of 2019, as well as lower current accident year net loss trends, (c) a \$13.1 million increase in losses and LAE in our E&S Property business unit due primarily to higher net catastrophe losses of \$13.1 million during the year ended December 31, 2020 as compared to net catastrophe losses of \$1.6 million during the same period of 2019 and higher net premiums earned, partially offset by favorable net prior year loss reserve development of \$1.9 million during the year ended December 31, 2020 as compared to favorable net prior year loss reserve development of \$0.3 million during the same period of 2019, (d) a \$17.5 million increase in losses and LAE attributable to our Professional Liability business unit due primarily to increased net premiums earned, higher current accident year net loss trends as well as unfavorable net prior year loss reserve development of \$0.1 million during the year ended December 31, 2020 as compared to favorable net prior year loss reserve development of \$0.7 million during the same period the prior year, and (e) a \$1.8 million increase in losses and LAE in our Aerospace & Programs business unit due primarily to higher net premiums earned, higher current accident year net loss trends, partially offset by \$0.4 million of favorable prior year net loss reserve development during the year ended December 31, 2020 compared to \$0.1 million of unfavorable prior year net loss reserve development during the same period of 2019.
+The exited contract binding line of the primary automobile business contributed \$32.8 million to the Commercial Auto business unit's unfavorable prior year loss reserve development during the fiscal year ended December 31, 2020 as compared to \$39.8 million for the same period the prior year.